-In both interviews and survey responses, some individuals expressed several areas of concern regarding the recruitment process.
+In both interviews and survey responses, individuals expressed several areas of concern regarding the recruitment process.
 In particular, when asked about the diversity of the candidate pool, people thought diversity had increased significantly in recent years, particularly along gender lines, although many people thought the NomCom should do more, sometimes much more, to increase the diversity of the candidate pool, including additional outreach to underrepresented groups (particularly women and certain geographies such as those in the Southern hemisphere).
 Others noted that the NomCom was doing more to recruit women and that this was reflected in more diverse candidate pools in recent years.
-For example, it was noted that having the NomCom present at a women's event is a good way of getting more women candidates.

 Opinions tended to diverge on the extent to which the NomCom should recruit candidates who are associated with ICANN versus looking for and prioritizing candidates who are less familiar with ICANN.
 For example, some people thought that outreach (as well as evaluation) of candidates tended to be too concentrated in the constituencies already associated with ICANN, including the constituencies of NomCom members, and as a result not enough was being done to attract and appoint others less familiar with ICANN.
-Others thought that the recruiting efforts of NomCom members tended to be very effective because the individuals reached by NomCom members had a good understanding of ICANN and especially the needs of SO/ACs.
+Others thought that the recruiting efforts of NomCom members tended to be very effective because the individuals reached by NomCom members had a good understanding of ICANN and especially the needs of SOs/ACs.

-We also heard from the community that the recruitment process could be longer, perhaps extending to a year-round basis, and that the Global Stakeholder Engagement department within ICANN could be more involved in identifying potential candidates.
+Some individuals also noted that the recruitment process could be longer, perhaps extending to a year-round basis, and that the Global Stakeholder Engagement department within ICANN could be more involved in identifying potential candidates.